harvester/docs/docs/networking/harvester-network.md

 The management network is usually used for VMs whose traffic only flows inside the cluster.
 If your VMs need to connect to the external network, use the VLAN network or untagged network.

+_Available as of v1.0.1_

+Harvester also introduced storage networking to separate the storage traffic from other cluster-wide workloads.
+Please refer to [the storage network document](../advanced/storagenetwork) for more details.

 ## Management Network
-Harvester uses [canal](https://projectcalico.docs.tigera.io/getting-started/kubernetes/flannel/flannel) as its default management network.
+Harvester uses [Canal](https://projectcalico.docs.tigera.io/getting-started/kubernetes/flannel/flannel) as its default management network.
 It is a built-in network that can be used directly from the cluster.
 By default, the management network IP of a VM can only be accessed within the cluster nodes, and the management network IP will change after the VM reboot.
 This is non-typical behaviour that needs to be taken note of since VM IPs are expected to remain unchanged after a reboot.

 However, you can leverage the Kubernetes [service object](https://kubevirt.io/user-guide/virtual_machines/service_objects/) to create a stable IP for your VMs with the management network.